colindean/talks/make_python_devex/presentation.md

 COLIN:

-But I needed some glue to make all of this automated from some common tooling.
+I needed some glue to make all of this automated from some common tooling.
 I need the greatest common denominator.
 :::